Genius-gambit/ft_irc/README.md

 1. ~~Initialise Channels.~~
 2. ~~Implement Unique channels in the server.~~
 3. ~~Implement Unique clients in particular channels.~~
-4. Kick Client with the nickname.
+4. Kick Client with the nickname along with sending a message to all the clients in a particular channel.
-5. Authentication Part for the clients.
+5. ~~Authentication Part for the clients.~~
-6. Parsing for nickname.
+6. ~~Parsing for nickname.~~
+7. Quit command needs to be implemented which leads to kick clients from their respective channelsand also send a message.

 #### WJS
 1. Implement server